charles161/aedes-mqtt-broker/README.md

 7. QUEUE_LIMIT: This is the maximum number of queued messages before client session is established.
 Defaults to **100**.
 8. CONNECTION_TIMEOUT: The maximum waiting time in milliseconds.
 Defaults to **30000**.
 9. AUTH_USERNAME: Enables username authentication if specified.
 (Standalone without AUTH_PASSWORD)
-10. AUTH_PASSWORD: Enable password authentication if specified.
+10. AUTH_PASSWORD: Enables password authentication if specified.
 (Works along with AUTH_USERNAME)
+11. WS_ENABLED: Set **true** to run Websocket server on port 8110.
+12. ROOT_PATH: Sets the base path of the WSS credentials.
+Defaults to **/usr/src/credentials**

 -   The path of the credentials defaults to /usr/src/redentials.
-You can modify the path in the file aedes.js
+You can modify the path in the file aedes.js or if using docker you can set the env var ROOT_PATH

 ## Redis

-A redis server either running locally or remotely is essential for this broker.
-Setup one using [this].
+A redis server either running locally or remotely can be used for this broker.
+To setup one locally [click].

 ## Setup locally